MASPlanes/MASPlanes/README.rst

 tasks.
 The whole bar is actually a histogram displaying how many tasks are introduced at each point in time.
 Moreover, the histogram's bars are colored according to which crisis period introduces those tasks.
-For example, the leftmost (purple) mountain shows that there is a crisis period at the beginning of the simulation.
+For example, the leftmost (purple) peakshows that there is a crisis period at the beginning of the simulation.
 Additionally, it shows that tasks from this crisis are gaussian distributed along a short time period.
-The strong blue vertical line is i not related to the tasks.
+The strong blue vertical line is not related to the tasks.
 Instead, it marks the current point in time.

 Third, there is the simulator's main display area, that depicts the simulated world.
+In this area you can see the planes moving as they try to service tasks.
+Each plane is painted in a different color, and surrounded by a circle that represents its communication range.
+Likewise, the light blue circular area in the lower-center of the display represents the range of an operator, depicted here as a big strong blue dot.
+Tasks are repented as smaller dots, painted in the same color than the plane that currently owns them.

+By default, the display shows the complete plan (sequence of requests to service) of each plane, provided that the coordination algorithm computes such plan.
+When the algorithm does not compute the full plan, only the next task to be serviced is shown for each plane.
+The plans are visualized by connecting the plane to its next request, then that request to the next one, and so on and so forth.

+However, you can click on any plane to *focus* on that plane.
+When a plane is focused, all other planes and their tasks are painted grey, so that your focused plane stands out of the rest.
+Additionally, you can no longer see the full plans of other planes.
+Instead, you can see the focused plane's plan as well as a trail of the last tasks it has serviced.